teunisvdh/ProjectApp/README.md

 # ProjectApp

 ## Summary
-**App name**: VideoTrain
+**App name**: VideoTraveler

 **Author**: Teunis van der Hofstad

-VideoTrain is for everyone that doesn't know what to do while traveling by train.
+VideoTraveler is for everyone that doesn't know what to do while traveling by train.
 It can create a video playlist based on your interests and travel time.

 ## Problem Statement
 Everyday millions of people travel by train to go to work or school.